Detailed Guide forEmergency Medical Technicians and Paramedics in San Diego County

 The job of EMT may appeal to those who enjoy assisting others and promoting learning and personal development.
 This occupation also may appeal to those who like communicating with people and working in a friendly non-competitive environment.

 What Wages and Benefits Can I Expect?

 Wages vary between geographic locations, the individual's training and experience, and employment setting, such as private or public ambulance service organizations.

-The median wage in 2016 for Emergency Medical Technicians and Paramedics in California is $33,722 annually, or $16.21 hourly.
-The median wage for Emergency Medical Technicians and Paramedics in San Diego County is $27,219 annually, or $13.09 hourly.
+The median wage in 2016 for Emergency Medical Technicians and Paramedics in California was $33,722 annually, or $16.21 hourly.
+The median wage for Emergency Medical Technicians and Paramedics in San Diego County was $27,219 annually, or $13.09 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, and vision insurance as well as vacation, sick leave, and retirement plans.
 The EMTs who work for fire or police departments typically receive the same benefits as firefighters or police officers.

 Some departments rely on unpaid volunteers.
 It is becoming increasingly difficult for emergency medical services to recruit and retain unpaid volunteers because of the amount of training and the large time commitment these positions require.
 As a result, more paid EMTs are needed.
 Nevertheless, there will still be demand for part-time, volunteer EMTs in rural areas and smaller metropolitan areas.
 As the population ages and becomes more likely to have medical emergencies, demand for EMTs will increase.